IhorWenher/movies-app/README.md

 Project structure.

-The project is implemented as a single-page application, so the App file has routing and connection of six views through lazy loading (name, login, register, movies, movieDetail, logout views).
+The project is implemented as a single-page application, so the App file has routing and connection of 5 views through lazy loading (name, login, register, movies, logout views).

 Each view renders the required components located in the components folder.